cantsin/cantsin.github.io/_posts/2014-12-19-programmer-time-is-cheap.md

 space, even as a thousand things need to be done yesterday.
 For me, it means foregoing elegant code for a dirty, real-world solution.
 For me, it means an explicit acknowledgment that not all problems can be solved, that there are indeed limits to my reach and ambition.
-It means sacrificing my short-term desires for the (possibly unrealized) hope of a certain future.
+And finally, for me, it means sacrificing my short-term desires for the (possibly unrealized) hope of a specific future.

-But it is the most important thing I do.
+Strange as it may seem, I have seen some start-ups flounder precisely because they fall into this trap.
+A clear symptom of this is when highly trained and motivated engineers focus exclusively on the minutiae of a project to the detriment of the company itself.

+In the end, code is not important.
+Programmer time is cheap.
+What really matters are the long term plans of the business itself.